 Less than a century ago, Jack and Jill weren’t the only ones filling buckets with water.
 Scientists and sailors were using wooden buckets to measure sea surface temperatures well into the 1900s.
 Because of their efforts, we can better understand Earth’s climate and how current events fit into longer-term historical context.

-Sea surface temperature readings are taken at the top layer of the ocean—typically no deeper than 10 feet.
+Sea surface temperature readings are taken at the top layer of the ocean—typically between 10 to 30 meters deep.
 And, because the ocean covers 71 percent of Earth’s surface, these temperatures help us understand how the ocean influences the global environment.
 Scientists use these measurements for everything from monitoring ecosystems to predicting El Niño and La Niña events.

 Measuring Sea Surface Temperature with Buckets